RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 ** 3) What password did the attacker use to privesc?**

 Luckily for us, netcat transmits everything in plaintext.
-So we can actually middleman that password used.
+So we can actually middleman that password used along with their actions before switching to a more obfuscated shell.

-Jump through the streams until you get to one that you see plaintext commands.
+Jump through the streams until you get to one with plaintext commands.

 ```
 tcp.stream eq 3